-Charlotte was named after the wife of British King George III, although the first mention of the recipe, in 1808, was like a bread and butter pudding in a mould with apples in the middle, and baked for hours.
+Charlotte was named after the wife of British King George III, although in the first mention of the recipe, in 1808, the dessert resembled a bread and butter pudding in a mould with apples in the middle, and baked for hours.

-In Paris, the famous chef Antonin Carême created the prototype of the current version, calling it charlotte à la parisienne, lining a mould with biscuits (usually ladyfingers) and filling it with crème bavarois, Later, when Carême worked for Tsar Alexander, he renamed it charlotte russe.
+In Paris, the famous chef Antonin Carême created the prototype of the current version, calling it charlotte à la parisienne.
+He lined a mould with biscuits (usually ladyfingers) and filling it with crème bavarois.
+Later, when Carême worked for Tsar Alexander, he renamed it charlotte russe.

-Charlottes can be in any flavour— charlotte aux fruits and charlotte au chocolat are the most popular, and the filling can be any kind of cream or mousse, with layers of ladyfingers, with fresh or poached fruit (pears and chocolate is a popular combo).
+Charlottes can be in any flavour— charlotte aux fruits and charlotte au chocolat are the most popular—and the filling can be any kind of cream or mousse in between layers of ladyfingers and fresh or poached fruit (pears and chocolate is a popular combo).

-You can buy kits with a circle of lady fingers ready to go to save the stress of being sure they will still be tidily in place when you remove your charlotte from the mould.
+You can buy kits with a circle of ladyfingers ready to go to save the stress of making sure they will still be tidily in place when you remove your charlotte from the mould.

 Images by Antoinel, Marianne Casamance, Creative Commons License